sindhu-ku/BlobCraft2x2/README.md

     - oil_temperature
     - RTD_temperature

-  - Cryo Psql DB (more variables can be added in config/parameters.yaml once you have the tagid for the measurement):
+  - Cryo PSQL DB (more variables can be added in config/parameters.yaml once you have the tagid for the measurement):
     - cryostat_pressure
     - LAr_level

-  - Purity monitor measurements:
+  - Purity monitor measurements PSQL DB:
     - electron_lifetime
     - impurities
     - anode_peak